Scandinavian Property Development Bonds – Everything You Need To Know

 How can these values be protected in the future?

-Most of the Scandinavian property developers we work with are publicly listed, so there is a higher level of transparency and governance.
+Most of the Scandinavian property developers are publicly listed, so there is a higher level of transparency and governance.

 How is my investment protected?

-Usually the trustee is Intertrust (Sweden), part of the Intrust Group, a publicly listed (INTER:EN) corporate service provider.
+Usually a trustee is involved, often a professional corporate service provider.
 The role of the trustee is to protect the rights of the lenders and to ensure that the issuer complies with its obligations under the loan terms.
 If necessary, the trustee can take legal action on behalf of lenders.